Tuning environmental timescales to evolve and maintain generalists (arXiv , June 2019)

 W Pittayakanchit*, Z Lu*, J Chew, M J Rust, A. Murugan

-Many organisms have internal clocks with 24-hour self-sustained rhythms but others have simpler `hourglass' clocks that must be driven by sunrise and sunset.
-By studying the geometry of the underlying dynamical systems, we show that self-sustained clocks are better at dealing with external fluctuations (e.g., weather) but are more vulnerable to internal molecular fluctuations when compared to simpler hourglass clocks.
-So simpler clock architectures can be better when the clock hardware itself is error prone.
+Many organisms have 24-hour self-sustained internal clocks but other organisms have simpler `hourglasses' turned over by sunrise and sunset.
+We study the geometry of the underlying dynamical systems and find that self-sustained clocks are better at dealing with external weather fluctuations.
+But hourglasses are better at dealing with internal molecular fluctuations.
+So a simple hourglass can be better than a fancy clock when the clock hardware itself is error prone.

 High Protein Copy Number Is Required to Suppress Stochasticity in the Cyanobacterial Circadian Clock